-Decide where the stage should be; it can be anywhere in the class they wan't, it's not important.
-Find a fair way of deciding the order of the groups telling their stories, an insist on silence before any group begins to tell their story.
+Decide where the stage should be; it can be anywhere in the class they want, it's not important.
+Find a fair way of deciding the order of the groups telling their stories, and insist on silence before any group begins to tell their story.

 Reflection on Teaching

 If I reflect on this lesson, I would say it was definitely well-liked by the students.
 I used it with grade 6 EFL students initially (you can see some pictures above).
 Sure signs were their concentration, smiling faces, and that they wanted to hold onto their storyboards at the end of the lesson.
 To improve the lesson I think I would somehow allocate more time for the actual storytelling, as it was a little rushed.
 Also, some students detached too much from the original setting, so I decided to get the students to name the characters at the start so that they use them and keep within the bounds of what I was hoping for.

 This refined method I used with grade 10, who took a lot longer to create their stories and also spread out far wider when working than the grade 6 kids.
 I had several groups that wanted to sit outside and work, which was fine with me.